Siemens won't float healthcare unit in 2015 - Wirtschafts Woche

-FRANKFURT Dec 20 Siemens has no plans to float its healthcare business next year following the legal separation of the unit in countries including Germany, Chief Executive Joe Kaeser told the weekly publication Wirtschafts Woche.
+FRANKFURT Siemens (SIEGn.DE) has no plans to float its healthcare business next year following the legal separation of the unit in countries including Germany, Chief Executive Joe Kaeser told the weekly publication Wirtschafts Woche.

 The engineering group is preparing the separation to give the business more independence but the move has been seen as a possible precursor to a full or partial disposal.